dev-rashedin/servest/packages/create-servest/templates/express-mvc-cjs/README.md

 package.json        # Project manifest

-## Notes

-- The folder structure is set up to help you organize your code clearly.
-- The `express-error-toolkit` handles error middleware out of the box.
-- Feel free to customize and expand according to your app’s needs.

 ### Usage
 The app listens on the port defined in .env (PORT), defaulting to 3000.
 Access the root route at / to check server status.

+### Notes
+- The folder structure is designed to keep your code organized and maintainable following the MVC pattern.
+- The `express-error-toolkit` handles error middleware out of the box.
+- Feel free to customize and expand according to your app’s needs.

 License
 MIT